-For storms with measured SSYEV at both FG1 and FG3 (Table 2), PEVmeas was 1,004 mm, or 36% of PEVann.
-From Equation 6, annual SSY increased from the UPPER (46 tons/yr), LOWER (310 tons/yr), and TOTAL watershed (360 tons/yr).
-Annual sSSY increased from the UPPER (51 tons/km2/yr), LOWER (350 tons/km2/yr), and TOTAL watershed (200 tons/km²/yr), and, respectively.

-For storms with measured SSYEV at FG1, FG2, and FG3 (Table 4), PEVmeas was 299 mm, or 11% of PEVann.
-Annual SSY increased from the UPPER (120 tons/yr), LOWER_QUARRY subwatershed (150 tons/yr), LOWER_VILLAGE subwatershed (150 tons/yr), LOWER subwatershed (300 tons/yr), and TOTAL watershed (420 tons/yr).
-Annual sSSY increased from the UPPER (140 tons/km²/yr), LOWER_QUARRY (560 tons/km²/yr), LOWER_VILLAGE (250 tons/km²/yr), LOWER (340 tons/km²/yr), and TOTAL watershed 240 tons/km²/yr.

 Overall, the Qmax model and Equation 6 using all events gave similar estimates of annual SSY at both the UPPER watershed (41-61 tons/yr) and the TOTAL watershed (428-439 tons/yr).
 The accuracy of the Psum model was compromised by significant scatter for large events, while the Qsum model had significantly less scatter for large events.
 The eight storms sampled at all three locations (Table 4) had unusually high loads from the UPPER watershed but similar SSY from the LOWER watershed, likely resulting in a low estimate of sediment loading and DR from the quarry.

-Discussion
+5. Discussion

-Methods for quantifying human impact
+5.1 Objective 1: Compare SSC and SSYEV for disturbed and undisturbed subwatersheds

-Event-wise measurement of SSYEV allowed rapid quantification of sediment loading from natural and human-disturbed areas.
-Event wise analysis was useful because hysteresis and interstorm variability caused significant scatter in the instantaneous Q-SSC relationship.
-While the instantaneous Q-SSC relationship illustrated large increases in SSC downstream of the quarry, the hysteresis and interstorm variability meant that a single Q-SSC relationship could not be used to estimate of sediment loading, which complicated detection of human impact on sediment concentrations and yield.
-Measurement of SSYEV allows comparison of similar size storms to determine change over space and time without problems of interannual variability in precipitation totals, and The simple regression models that predict annual sediment load from either precipitation or stormflow measurements eliminate the need for long-term field work to estimate annual total yields.
-From a management perspective, the event-wise approach to estimating human impacts on sediment is less expensive than efforts to measure annual yields since it does not require a full year of monitoring and can be rapidly conducted if mitigation or disturbance activities are already planned.
-With predictive models of SSYEV that are based on an easily-monitored storm metric like maximum event discharge, SSYEV can be modeled in the future to compare with either post-mitigation or post-disturbance SSYEV.
+Event wise analysis of SSYEV was useful because hysteresis and interstorm variability caused significant scatter in the instantaneous Q-SSC relationship.
+While the instantaneous Q-SSC relationship illustrated large increases in SSC downstream of the quarry, the hysteresis and interstorm variability meant that a single Q-SSC relationship could not be used to estimate sediment loading, which complicated detection of human impact on sediment concentrations and yields.

+Measurement of SSYEV allows comparison of similar size storms to determine change over space and time without problems of interannual variability in precipitation totals.
+The simple regression models that predict annual sediment load from either precipitation or stormflow measurements eliminate the need for long-term field work to estimate annual total yields.
+From a management perspective, the event-wise approach to estimating human impacts on sediment is less expensive than efforts to measure annual yields since it does not require a complete year of monitoring, and can be rapidly conducted if mitigation or disturbance activities are already planned.
+With predictive models of SSYEV that are based on an easily-monitored storm metric like maximum event discharge, SSYEV can be modeled to compare with either post-mitigation or post-disturbance SSYEV.